JoyVivian/Adventure-Game/res/README.md

 (11) Add isWin() method to the IGameModel interface to determine whether a player has win when he move to a new location.

 (12) Add isEaten() method to the IGameModel interface to determine whether the player will be eaten by a otyugh in the current location.

+(13) Add some functions in the GameModel.

+(14) Add a GuiController to control the flow of the GUI-based game.

+(15) Add few views to make the game graphics.

 ## 7.Limitations

 - The model can not count the number of each kinds of treasures.
 - The model can only assigned treasures to caves according to their place instead of choosing the place randomly.
+- Pick up function is not that user friendly, may be could use some concise method to replace the frame.
+- Pick up can not choose the number of each item that a player wants to pick.

 ## 8. Assumptions